umd-lib/tomcat-shibboleth-integration-demo/README.md

 in the same browser (without restarting the browser), the "Hello World" page should be displayed, without requesting a login (there may be warnings about untrusted connections).
-If you've restarted the browser, and go directly to https://192.168.33.20/simple/, then you will be asked to login, and then a Shibboleth error "Error Message: No peer endpoint available to which to send SAML response" will be displayed.
+If you've restarted the browser, and go directly to https://192.168.33.20/simple/, then you will be asked to login (again, possibly with warnings about untrusted connections), and then a Shibboleth error "Error Message: No peer endpoint available to which to send SAML response" will be displayed.

 ### Troubleshooting